-This educational programme is funded by a grant from Norgine.
-Norgine has no responsibility for content or conduct of this programme.
+This educational website is funded by a grant from Norgine.
+Norgine has no responsibility for content or conduct of this website.

 Welcome to the FastFacts area of the New Insights into HE educational resource.